Joelg96/UMGC-CS-PROJECTS/README.md

-# My personal shcool projects
+# My personal school projects

 This is a collection of personal projects and assignments from UMGC.
 Actively being updated: